electricimp/mLab/README.md

 ### Callbacks

 All methods in this class that interact with the database take an optional callback parameter.
-The callback takes three parameters: `err`, `response`, `data`:
+The callback takes three parameters: *err*, *response* and *data*:

-- The `err` parameter will be `null` in a successful request, or contain a string describing the error.
+- The *err* parameter will be `null` in a successful request, or contain a string describing the error.
-- The `resp` parameter is the [response table](https://electricimp.com/docs/api/httprequest/sendasync/) returned from the request.
+- The *response* parameter is the [response table](https://electricimp.com/docs/api/httprequest/sendasync/) returned from the request.
-- The `data` parameter will contain the decoded data from the request.
+- The *data* parameter will contain the decoded data from the request.

 ```squirrel
 mlab.getDatabases(function(err, resp, databases) {